-However, the rigorous academic demands of both the IGCSE and A-level courses also enable students to advance their own critical awareness; practical problem-solving skills; appreciation of historical and social contexts; imagination; and specific technical and production methods.
+However, the rigorous academic demands of both the GCSE and A Level courses also enable pupils to advance their own critical awareness; practical problem-solving skills; appreciation of historical and social contexts; imagination; and specific technical and production methods.

-Pupils in First to Third Years follow a varied programme of exploring initially basic performance skills and production methods.
+Pupils in the First, Second and Third Year follow a varied programme of exploring initially basic performance skills and production methods.
 Working with peers to communicate both original and scripted ideas to an audience forms the basis of the work, which develops to include more difficult themes and skills.
-The units include mask work, improvisation, physical theatre, naturalistic characterisation and practitioner exploration.
-Students will also develop their written skills which include describing the use of skills, self-analysis and technical understanding.
+The units include history of theatre, mask work, improvisation, physical theatre, naturalistic characterisation and practitioner exploration.
+Pupils will also develop their written skills which include describing the use of skills, self analysis and technical understanding.

-The IGCSE is practically based, but also requires the academic study of set texts and technical elements.
-Student will complete three pieces of practical coursework (monologue, group scripted and group devised) and also take a two and a half hour exam at the end of the course.
-The course allows students to build on the knowledge introduced to them in the lower school by:
+The GCSE is practically based, but also requires the academic study of set texts and technical elements.
+Pupils will complete three pieces of practical coursework (two scripted extracts and a group devised piece) and also take a 1 hour 45 minute examination at the end of the course.
+The course allows pupils to build on the knowledge introduced to them in the lower school by:

 Drama and Theatre Studies

-Throughout the A-level course, students will broaden and deepen the knowledge, skill and understanding acquired from the IGCSE.
+Throughout the A Level course, pupils will broaden and deepen the knowledge, skill and understanding acquired from the GCSE.
 They will be able to make connections between different theatre practices and dramatic forms, and to comment analytically on their significance.
 They should be able to appreciate different styles of drama and approaches to theatre and apply these appropriately.
-At A-level, there is an increased demand on students to use their independent study time to carry out in-depth research and reflection on their work.
-Students will complete the study of five different texts, analyse at least one full production in detail and create a sophisticated original piece of work.
+At A Level, there is an increased demand on pupils to use their independent study time to carry out in-depth research and reflection on their work.
+Pupils will complete the study of five different texts, analyse at least one full production in detail and create a sophisticated original piece of work.

 We aim to offer at least one theatre trip to each year group per academic year in order for them to enjoy a range of productions throughout the Lower School.
-Trips become more regular and compulsory during the study of the IGCSE and A-Level courses.
-We also regularly invite professional theatre companies to visit the school and lead workshops that are tied to the curriculum work.
+Trips become more regular and compulsory during the study of the GCSE and A Level courses.
+We also regularly invite professional theatre companies to visit the school and lead workshops that are linked to the curriculum work.

-There is a Junior Drama Club for students who are already interested in the subject to develop their skills further and be challenged by different scripted extracts, devising tasks and more difficult games!
+There is a Junior Drama Club for pupils who are already interested in the subject to develop their skills further and be challenged by different scripted extracts, devising tasks and more difficult games!

-The annual senior school production brings First to Fifth Year students together to produce a show which is performed to parents, friends, family and the wider school community.
-Students are encouraged to get involved with everything from acting to providing the music, technical support, set design and being the backstage crew.
+The annual senior school production brings all pupils together to produce a show which is performed to parents, friends, family and the wider school community.
+Pupils are encouraged to get involved with everything from acting to providing the music, technical support, set design and being the backstage crew.

-The IGCSE and A-Level students will also have the opportunity to attend an annual residential trip.
+GCSE and A Level pupils will also have the opportunity to attend an annual residential trip.
 This is intended to focus on a specific culture or area of performance that will enhance and support curriculum work through professional workshops and excursions.
-Whether London, Athens or Tokyo, these are amazing and unforgettable experiences for students of Drama.